-The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (HQS).
+OHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the HQS/NSPIRE standards.

-Term of HAP Contract [24 CFR 983.205]
+Term of HAP Contract [24 CFR 983.205; FR Notice 1/18/17]

-The PHA may enter into a HAP contract with an owner for an initial term of no less than one (1) year and no more than fifteen (15) years.
+OHA may enter into a HAP contract with an owner for an initial term of no less than one (1) year and no more than twenty (20) years.
+Additionally, for any PBV HAP contract that is still within the initial term, OHA and the owner may mutually agree to extend the contract for up to the maximum initial term of 20 years.